 A shop apron is one of those items that I should have had since I starting on this journey of making things, but didn't.
-To fix that, I thought I would take inspiration from the Breath of the Wild game (https://amzn.to/2TgnJ3i) and copy the designs of the tunics that Link and Princess Zelda wear to come up with some shop aprons for me and my kids.
+Inspired by custom aprons that I watched other fellow-Makers make (https://youtu.be/ul_ZnTInv30), I thought I would take inspiration from the Breath of the Wild game (https://amzn.to/2TgnJ3i) and copy the designs of the tunics that Link and Princess Zelda wear to come up with some shop aprons for me and my kids.

 Here's how I put them together: